What is IRS Form 1065?

 Your business’ partnership agreement will delineate what type of partnership your business is; in addition, partnerships are often registered as one of several partnership options in the state where they conduct their business.

-There Are Several Business Formations That Are Considered a Type of Partnership by the IRS:
+5 Business Formations That Are Considered a Type of Partnership by the IRS:

 Why Is Form 1065 Necessary?